 Glen Nevis with a short hike to the waterfall about 1,6km.

-Jacobite Steam Train: Steam locomotive or also known as the Hogwarts Express from Harry Potter of Fort William to Mallaig and back again.
+Jacobite Steam Train: Steam locomotive or also known as the Hogwarts Express from Harry Potter of Fort William after Mallaig and back again.

-Day trip to the Isle of Mull with the ferry in Lochaline to Fishnish.
+Day trip to the Isle of Mull with the ferry in Lochaline after Fishnish.

 Eilean Donan Castle and get better at Isle of Skye in about 1,5 hours to reach by car.
 Plockton - my personal favorite spot in Scotland only about 20 minutes from Eilean Donan Castle away.
 Sweet hippie fishing village with palm trees!

-Onward journey over Falkirk Wheel & The Kelpies to Edinburgh and on to Northumberland in England.
+Onward journey over Falkirk Wheel & The Kelpies after Edinburgh and on to Northumberland in England.

 A trip through Scotland with children is of course different from a beach holiday in Croatia.
 It's adventure, it's nature and pure fascination!
 It is wildly romantic, dramatic and mystically beautiful.
 We were able to lure the kids especially with outdoor activities, such as the steam train or the ferry ride.
 But they also liked the small puddle hikes.

 On Isle of Mull We were able to observe animals on every street corner, especially sheep and highland cows.
 The beaches on Calgary Bay and Tobermory were real highlights!

 The big travel days were of course not very popular.
 Therefore, we often made smaller trips to the surrounding area.
 Only Isle of Mull and Eilean Donan Castle you can Plockton were complete day trips with some whining kids in the back seat.

 Maybe you are interested too my tips for Fort William?
 Or mine personal highlights of a trip to Scotland in the next post?
 What were your experiences in Scotland with children?
 At the end or beginning you can of course also make a perfect stop in the beautiful city of Edinburgh.
 Here I recommend one Hop-on hop-off bus tour* to all sights!

 This article contains unpaid advertising!